geo-python/site/source/lessons/L7/pandas-plotting.rst

     data.head()

-As we can see the values on ``YR--MODAHRMN`` indeed look like time information where the first part represents the date and the second part represents the ``hours:minutes:seconds``.
+As we can see the values on ``YR--MODAHRMN`` indeed look like time information where the first part represents the date (``yyyy-mm-dd``) and the second part represents the ``hours:minutes:seconds``.

 Before continue with plotting in Pandas, let's process our data a bit by selecting only few columns, renaming them and converting the Fahrenheit temperatures into Celsius.
-If you don't remember how the following steps work, you might want to take another look on ``Lesson 6 materials <../L6/pandas-analysis.html#exploring-data-and-renaming-columns.html>``.
+If you don't remember how the following steps work, you might want to take another look on `Lesson 6 materials <../L6/pandas-analysis.html#exploring-data-and-renaming-columns.html>`__.

 .. ipython:: python
     :suppress: